sandrahoang686/simplified-conversations-app/api/README.md

 # Simplified-Conversations API

 ## How to run locally:
-1. Please make sure you have Redis installed.
+1. Please make sure you have Redis installed and running with cmd `redis-server`.
 Here is a quickstart guide [link](https://redis.io/topics/quickstart)

 2. *OPTIONAL STEP* - you can view your Redis data by using `redis-commander`.
 Here is a quickstart guide [link](https://www.npmjs.com/package/redis-commander).
 This will likely run on `PORT 6379`